-The Education Council’s Competence Authority deals with issues of teacher competence after a report or complaint has been referred to the Authority by one of our Competence Assessors.
-The Competence Authority can decide to place conditions on the teacher’s work or annotate the public Teachers Register.
+The Education Council’s Competence Authority deals with issues of teacher competence after a report or complaint has been referred to the Authority by one of our Competence Evaluators.
+The Competence Authority can decide to place conditions on the teacher’s work or annotate the public Teachers Register or cancel the teacher's practising certificate or registration.
 The Authority can operate in panels of at least three members.

 Complaints Assessment Committee (CAC)

 The Education Council’s Complaints Assessment Committee investigates and assesses reports and complaints about teacher conduct.
 It can’t take any disciplinary action against a teacher without the teacher’s agreement, but it can refer a report or complaint on to the New Zealand Teachers Disciplinary Tribunal for it to consider.
 The CAC will act as the prosecutor when the Tribunal hears the case.

 The Complaints Assessment Committee can operate in panels of at least three members.
 The CAC consists of up to five members of the Education Council and up to 20 other people.
 For more information about the CAC and the conduct process, click here.